AbsaOSS/cobrix/README.md

 ### Variable length records support

 Cobrix supports variable record length files.
-The only requirement is that such a file should contain a standard 4 byte record header known as _Record Descriptor Word_ (RDW).
-Such headers are created automatically when a variable record length file is copied from a mainframe.
+The only requirement is that such a file should contain a standard 4-byte record header known as a Record Descriptor Word (RDW).
+Such headers are automatically created when a variable record length file is copied from a mainframe.
 Another type of files are _variable blocked length_.
-Such files contain _Block Descriptor Word_ (BDW), as well as Record Descriptor Word (RDW) headers.
+Such files contain a Block Descriptor Word (BDW), as well as Record Descriptor Word (RDW) headers.
 Any such header can be either big-endian or little-endian.
 Also, quite often BDW headers need to be adjusted in order to be read properly.
 See the use cases section below.

 To load variable length record file the following option should be specified:
 ```